oldnomad/picosocks5/README.md

   ([RFC 1929](https://www.ietf.org/rfc/rfc1929.txt)).
 - PicoSOCKS5 implements CHAP authentication for SOCKS5
   ([draft](https://www.ietf.org/archive/id/draft-ietf-aft-socks-chap-01.txt)),
   including mutual authentication.
-It is better when implemented using external crypto libraries (GnuTLS or OpenSSL).
+PicoSOCKS5 can use external crypto libraries (GnuTLS or OpenSSL), if available, or fall back to its own home-grown crypto implementation.
 - PicoSOCKS5 supports incoming and outgoing connections both in IPv4 and IPv6.
 In particular, it can accept requests to connect to IPv6 servers from IPv4 clients, and vice versa, serving as a gateway for mechanism